tonethar/IGME-330-Spring-2022/projects/330-code-style.md

 # IGME-330 - Course Code Style Requirements

 - These rules are in effect for all IGME-330 HW assignments and projects
-- *What if some of the clas "start code" breaks these rules?
+- *What if some of the class "start code" breaks these rules?
 You are required to FIX the code!*

 ## I. Web file naming conventions